Saving Resources, Time and Money in Social Care

 Here are just some of the things that they could do to make things better.
 If anyone can give me a reason why they haven't or seem reluctant to, please let me know.

 From the work I do on complaints about social care, it's easy to see and be very concerned about complaint handling and the time, cost, and effort in resources these must take.
-A simplified quick complaint process was suggested in the original version of statutory guidance, why this was not implemented or more worrying why it was removed is a bit troubling.
+A simplified quick complaint process was suggested in the original version of statutory guidance with a 30 day turn around would have made things better. why this was not implemented or more worrying why it was removed is a bit troubling.

 The people who use services really need to be properly consulted and allowed to sit on commissioning and councillor panels where decisions are made.
 Reading through council meeting documents and having sat in on one or two, I was shocked and surprised as to what councillors are shown and told by senior officers.
 What they are told and what happens on the ground is very different.
 Often mentioned as coproduction and stated how valued it is, little is done to formalise or properly empower people.